Jefferson, Louisiana: Demographics

 The 2019 American Community Survey estimated 10,501 people lived in the CDP, down from 11,193 at the 2010 United States census.
 At the 2020 census, there were 10,533 people in the CDP.
 In 2019, the racial and ethnic makeup was 62% non-Hispanic white, 23.5% Black or African American, 0.4% Native American, 1.1% Asian, 0.6% some other race, 1.7% two or more races, and 10.8% Hispanic and Latino American of any race.
 In 2020, its makeup was 59.07% non-Hispanic white, 21.79% Black or African American, 0.25% Native American, 1.39% Asian, 0.05% Pacific Islander, 3.83% two or more races, and 13.63% Hispanic and Latino American of any race.
 From earlier census reports and estimates, 2019 and 2020 have revealed the continuous diversification of the United States overall, representing a stark rise against the non-Hispanic white population.
 The median household income was $50,972 and 12.6% of the population lived at or below the poverty line according to 2019 census estimates.

 Education

 Primary and secondary schools

 Jefferson Parish Public Schools operates schools in the parish and serves Jefferson.

-Most residents are zoned to Jefferson Elementary School in Jefferson, while some are zoned to Dolhonde Elementary in Metairie.
-All students are zoned to Riverdale Middle School in Jefferson, and Riverdale High School in Jefferson.
+Residents are zoned to: Jefferson K-8 School in Jefferson.
+Jefferson Elementary and Riverdale Middle were merged into a single school in 2020.
+Residents are also zoned to Riverdale High School in Jefferson.

 In regards to the advanced studies academies, students are zoned to Metairie Academy or Haynes Academy in Old Metairie.

+Previously some residents were zoned to Dolhonde Elementary in Metairie.